 - During one episode of Supernatural, one is used on Kate, a vampire.

-- In the DCAU, Superman was commonly inconvenienced by being electrocuted, however since the character is a Flying Brick the only thing electricity do is stun him-and at best knock him out.
+- In the DC Animated Universe, Superman is commonly inconvenienced by being electrocuted.
+However, since the character is a Flying Brick the only thing electricity do is stun him — and at best knock him out.